veropetit/BeStarsMiMeS/02-LSDMaskCalculation.md

 We therefore identified such regions visually in an ESPaDOnS spectrum.

-The wavelenght ranges are recoded in the GoogleSpreadsheet [02-ContaminatedregionsWL]()FIX LINK.
+The wavelength ranges are recoded in the GoogleSpreadsheet [02-ContaminatedregionsWL](https://docs.google.com/spreadsheets/d/19lS0Xg-2ZUs0ps8jZ-JM3pR1YIuC_lWvRMpFAM5VUYI/edit#gid=0)

-Additionally, we exclude regions 1000 km/s aroung the Balmer series, as well as regions aroung the Balmer gap for which the normalization is difficult (especialy when using the synthetic spectra -- the continnum is drepressed)
+Additionally, we exclude regions 1000 km/s aroung the Balmer series, as well as regions aroung the Balmer gap for which the normalization is difficult (especialy when using the synthetic spectra -- the continnum is drepressed).
+We also check the vsini width that will be used when making the LSD profiles, if there would be overlap with the Balmer series we extended the exclusion regions accordingly.

-The notebook [02-ContaminatedRegionsVisualization]()FIX LINK provides a visualization of the removed regions.
+The notebook [02-ContaminatedRegionsVisualization](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Mask-calculations/02-ContaminatedRegionsVisualization.ipynb) provides a visualization of the removed regions.
 To change the star to be displayed, just change the name and obervation number.

 With this list of regions to exclude, we create a new set of mask in which we remove the lines that falls in these regions (by setting the `isused` column in the mask object to zero).

-This is done in Colab Notebook [02-MaskCleaning]()FIX LINK.
+This is done in Colab Notebook [02-MaskCleaning](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Mask-calculations/02-MaskCleaning.ipynb).

 The resulting masks are located on the Shared Drive in the folder `02-Mask-calculations/MaskCleaning/depth----_tellClean` with the same naming convention as the initial masks (`T-----g--_depth0.1.mask`).